 Did you know our church bell was cast in 1832?
-It did not have a very pleasing sound with the first cast so the story goes that many St. Jacob folks brought in silver utensils and silver coins to improve it.
-The extra silver did the trick and the bell has been ringing true and clear for nearly two centuries.
-By the way, the name of our city is spelled an unusual way on the bell - MIAMIESBURG!!!
+It did not have a very pleasing sound with the first cast, so the story goes that many St. Jacob folks brought in silver utensils and silver coins to improve it.
+The bell was recast and the extra silver did the trick.
+The bell has been ringing true and clear for nearly two centuries.
+By the way, the name of our city is spelled in an unusual way on the bell - MIAMIESBURG!!!

-A number of years ago Betty Daily wrote a nice poem about our bell:
+A few years ago Betty Daily wrote a nice poem about our bell:

 Listen carefully, you can hear,